The ECOTUC/LCAP Teaching Program

 Computer courses for senior citizens and others are provided by East-Central Ohio Technology Users Club (ECOTUC) and the Licking County Aging Program (LCAP).
 ECOTUC provides the computers, accessories, projector, and maintains the equipment.
 All personnel who help manage and teach the classes are members of ECOTUC who donate their time as volunteers.
 LCAP provides the room, furniture, support from staff, and makes other facilities available to us.

 This teaching program began in 1995, with used computers running early versions of MS-DOS.
 Thanks to private donations and donations from our refurbishing program, we have been able to keep abreast of the rapidly changing computer world.
 We upgraded to Windows 95 in 1999 and to Windows XP in 2004.
+Over the years we’ve upgraded to Vista, Windows 8.1 and finally Windows 10.
 A history of our teaching program (click to download) describes the changes that were necessary to maintain updated instruction during the ten-year period.

-Currently, we are using 13 computers running Windows 7 and Windows 10, along with the Ubuntu/Unity version of Linux.
+Currently, we are using 13 computers running Windows 10-1709, along with the Ubuntu/Unity 16.04 version of Linux.
 A class consists of up to 12 students, an instructor, and 1-2 aides depending on the size of the class.
 Each year, approximately 210 seniors have taken advantage of low cost, highly informative instruction.
-Classes meet for two (2) hours per day, two (2) days per week for three (3) weeks.
+Classes meet for two (2) hours per day, two (2) days per week for three (3) weeks, or they meet for three (3) days per week for just two (2) weeks.
 The cost of each class is $20 for the 12 hours of instruction and help.

-The “school year” consists of three sessions.
-Session 1 is March and April.
-Session 2 is June and July.
-And Session 3 is September and October.
+The “school year” consists of two sessions.
+Session 1 is March, April, and May.
+Session 2 is August, September, and October.
 Classes are not offered during the holiday months (November and December) or the wintry months (January and February).

 If you would like a sign-up form for the current session, please click on this 2017_classroom_signup_sheet.